rbitr/command-line-data-sci/README.md

 awk is a programming language that operates on individual lines in a data stream

-Linux also has some commands like sort, head, etc.
+Linux also has some commands like sort, head, etc. that can do simple operations on data.

 I will go through an example and explain what the commands and options are doing as the are used:

-##Weather data example##
+## Weather data example

 Environment canada has an api that lets you download a .csv file of weather data.
 The URL for more information is ftp://ftp.tor.ec.gc.ca/Pub/Get_More_Data_Plus_de_donnees/Readme.txt